yogesh-hacker/MediaVanced/README.md

 18. [Vidstream](https://vidstreamnew.xyz)
 19. [Wolfstream](https://wolfstream.tv)

 > These are no longer updated.
-To view the list of supported sites, search the repository for the site domain or check the ```Supported Sites``` list inside the scraper's script.
+To view the list of supported sites, search the repository for the site domain or check the ```Supports``` list inside the scraper's script.

 ## License